 ISSUE: Since January 2020, the County has been part of a coordinated public health response involving the Federal Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH).
-The Director of Emergency Services/Chief Executive Officer, Carmel J. Angelo declared a Local Emergency and the Health Officer declared a Local Health Emergency on March 4, 2020.
+The Director of Emergency Services/Chief Executive Officer, Carmel Angelo declared a Local Emergency and the Health Officer declared a Local Health Emergency on March 4, 2020.
 The County's response efforts to protect human life and minimize the strain on the health care system during the COVID-19 pandemic is estimated to exceed \$28 million in 2020.
-Costs include labor, essential supplies and materials, contracts with public health and technical consultants, testing, education and outreach, contacting investigation and tracing, motel rooms for homeless individuals, preparation and operation costs for the health emergency alternative care facility, staff overtime costs, and emergency food relief programs.
+Costs include labor, essential supplies and materials, contracts with public health and technical consultants, testing, education, and outreach, contacting investigation and tracing, motel rooms for homeless individuals, preparation and operation costs for the health emergency alternative care facility, staff overtime costs, and emergency food relief programs.

-- Support ongoing State provided COVID-19 testing sites to assist Mendocino County in meeting State required testing thresholds. - Support State resources to assist counties in vaccine distribution, which may require special refrigeration and other expenses for distribution. - Support ongoing and increased assistance by the State in providing epidemiologist and bilingual/bicultural contact investigators and tracers. - Support ongoing operational funding for project HomeKey projects. - Support continued realignment backfill for funding losses due to COVID-19 economic impacts. - Support continued flexible funding for COVID-19 response and recovery to assist counties in providing services including, but not limited to emergency operations, isolation and quarantine housing, Great Plates and testing. - Support maximum reimbursement for the County's COVID-19 emergency protective measure required to respond to the pandemic. - Advocate for legislation that would address the formation of a governing authority for the Potter Valley Project. - Advocate for State funding to assist the Inland Water and Power Commission and Planning Agreement Parties in the Federal Energy Regulatory Commission (FERC) re-licensing process for the Potter Valley Project.
+- Support ongoing State provided COVID-19 testing sites to assist Mendocino County in meeting State required testing thresholds. - Support State resources to assist counties in vaccine distribution, which may require special refrigeration and other expenses for distribution. - Support ongoing and increased assistance by the State in providing epidemiologist and bilingual/bicultural contact investigators and tracers. - Support ongoing operational funding for project HomeKey projects. - Support continued flexible funding for COVID-19 response and recovery to assist counties in providing services including, but not limited to emergency operations, isolation and quarantine housing, economic development, and testing. - Support maximum reimbursement for the County's COVID-19 emergency protective measure required to respond to the pandemic. - Advocate for continued support for wastewater surveillance as a new, important method of early and ongoing assessment of community risk from infections.